rankynbass/XIVLauncher4rpm/README.md

 ### openSUSE

+I've only tested this on openSUSE LEAP 15.4.
+It installs fine there, but Tumbleweed and prior versions of LEAP might have different package names.
+If that's the case, the rpm will probably complain about not finding anything to provide certain packages.

 Ignore the warning that the rpm is unsigned.
 I don't know how to do that yet, and depending on how difficult it is, I might not ever bother.